-The MOL Group has established a Human Rights Due Diligence framework based on the MOL Group Human Rights Policy and take actions to identify negative impacts on human rights and their risks in its value chain.
+The MOL Group has established a Human Rights Due Diligence framework based on the MOL Group Human Rights Policy and has taken actions to identify and reduce negative impacts on human rights and their risks in its value chain.

-Under the supervision and direction of the Environment and Sustainability Committee, which reports directly to the Executive Committee, we make an effort to prevent forced or compulsory labor and human trafficking by strengthening this initiative through the PDCA cycle of identifying human rights issues, implementing improvement measures, verifying effectiveness of improvement measures and reporting progress.
-In FY2022, we identified human rights risks that should be considered in the Group's business operations while taking into account advice from external experts and international indicators, and designated potential business areas which are susceptible to human rights risks based on desktop assessment and analysis in collaboration with relevant business divisions.
-For more information on the MOL Group human rights due diligence, please visit our website.
+Under the supervision and direction of the Sustainability Committee, which reports directly to the Executive Committee, we make an effort to prevent forced or compulsory labor and human trafficking by strengthening this initiative through the PDCA cycle of identifying human rights issues, implementing improvement measures, verifying the effectiveness of improvement measures and reporting progress.